KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 <p data-height="480" data-theme-id="0" data-slug-hash="DqBkH" data-default-tab="result" class='codepen'>See the Pen <a href='https://codepen.io/HugoGiraudel/pen/DqBkH'>CSS Rating Stars</a> by Hugo Giraudel (<a href='https://codepen.io/HugoGiraudel'>@HugoGiraudel</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

-_Update: be sure to check [this version](https://codepen.io/piouPiouM/pen/beBcJ) from Mehdi Kabab, using placeholders to make it slightler lighter (14 bytes after gzip... :D)._
+_Update: be sure to check [this version](https://codepen.io/piouPiouM/pen/beBcJ) from Mehdi Kabab, using placeholders to make it slightler lighter (14 bytes after gzip… :D)._